University of Pennsylvania, Ph.D. in Anthropology, 2008.

-To put it simply, I am a bioarchaeologist.
-My research focuses on ancient Near Eastern, Gulf, and eastern Mediterranean cultures, which I have cultivated through fieldwork in Turkey, Cyprus, Israel, and Crete.
-I have also worked on osteological collections at the British Museum, University College London and, most recently, the Hearst Museum.
+To put it simply, I am a bioarchaeologist: I recover and analyze human remains from archaeological settings.
+My research focuses on ancient Near Eastern, Gulf, and eastern Mediterranean, which I have cultivated through fieldwork in Turkey, Cyprus, Israel, and Crete.
+I have also worked on osteological collections at the British Museum, Phoebe A. Hearst Museum, and Badè Museum of Biblical Archaeology.

 To put it less simply, I am a broadly trained anthropologist whose research draws from biological anthropology, archaeology, and social theory, thus bridging the anthropological subfields.
 I use human skeletal remains, archaeological contexts, and ancient texts to explore embodied personhood in all of its iterations --gender, sex, age, class, kin relations, religion, etc. etc. etc. I interpret these personhoods by means of fictive osteobiographical narratives, which are framed in terms of a life course model.